First Appearance Court in Tampa

 - Hillsborough County Ordinance Violation or certain City Ordinance Violations (including the City of Tampa’s open container citation) – bond set at $250.

 Lack of Probable Cause at the First Non-Adversary Probable Cause Hearing

 One thing determined at the first appearance is whether probable cause exists in the case.
-If at the non-adversary probable cause hearing during the first appearance, the judge finds that there was no probable cause then the court must “release the defendant” from custody as required by Fla.
+If the judge finds that there was no probable cause, then the court must “release the defendant” from custody as required by Fla.
 R. Crim.
 P. 3.133(a)(4) ( “If probable cause is not found … the defendant shall be released from custody….”).

 Under these circumstances, a release from custody, without conditions, places the defendant in the same position (from a custodial, liberty and supervisory standpoint) he was in prior to his arrest.

 The singular exception, provided by rule, is that the defendant who has been released from custody must appear for trial.
 See Fla.
 R. Crim.
 P. 3.133(a)(5) (“A release required by this rule does not void further prosecution by information or indictment but does prohibit any restraint on liberty other than appearing for trial”).

 This “condition” merely recognizes that a finding of no probable cause does not terminate the prosecution, and the court maintains jurisdiction over the case and the defendant.